Galen Head: Juniors

 Head started out playing in the Grande Prairie Minor Hockey Association at age 13.
-Three years later, Head would move to senior hockey and play in the South Peace Hockey League as a member of the Grande Prairie Athletics, where he would win SPHL Rookie Of The Year honors in 1963–64.
+Three years later, Head moved to senior hockey and played in the South Peace Hockey League as a member of the Grande Prairie Athletics, where he won SPHL Rookie Of The Year honors in 1963–64.

 He remained with the Athletics until midway through the 1964–65 season, where he received an invite from the Edmonton Oil Kings.
 Head remained with the Oil Kings during the 1965–66 season, where he faced off against the Oshawa Generals, a team led by future Hockey Hall Of Fame member Bobby Orr.
-The Oil Kings would go on to defeat the Generals and would win the Memorial Cup.
-Head would score 16 points in 19 games during the 1965–66 post-season.
+The Oil Kings defeated the Generals and won the Memorial Cup.
+Head scored 16 points in 19 games during the 1965–66 post-season.

 Head continued to play with the Oil Kings for one more season, scoring 50 goals and 42 assists and trailing Garnet "Ace" Bailey in regular season point totals.

 Professional

 Head received an invitation from the National Hockey League's Detroit Red Wings to attend training camp in the fall of 1967.
 In camp, he was assigned #15 and was given $130 for a one-game tryout but was released on September 22.

 Head was later assigned to the Johnstown Jets, a team in the Eastern Hockey League.
-He would score 53 goals in his rookie season.
+He scored 53 goals in his rookie season.
 As a result, Head was recalled by Detroit where he would "play six or seven shifts" in his only game with the Red Wings, on March 21, 1968, against the Toronto Maple Leafs.
-Head would also see time with the Fort Worth Wings, another Detroit affiliate.
+Head also had ice time with the Fort Worth Wings, another Detroit affiliate.

 The following season, Head had his best statistical season.
-He would score 67 goals and 121 points in 72 games, which led all EHL players.
+He scored 67 goals and 121 points in 72 games, which led all EHL players.

 Head later became player/coach of the Jets during the 1973–74 season as a result of a coach walking out prior to the start of the season.
 Head was later named official head coach that season and be named captain of the team.
-He would play until the 1975–76 season, where he would retire after eight seasons with the Jets.
+He played until the 1975–76 season, after which he retired after eight seasons with the Jets.

 Head ranks among the leader in many career statistics in Johnstown history.
 His 308 goals as a member of the Jets ranks third all time, while his 601 points rank fourth and his 293 assists are sixth highest.
 His 67 goal season and 69 single season goals (regular and post-season) were a record until former Johnstown Chiefs forward Mark Green eclipsed the totals with 68 goals in the regular season and 70 single season goals in 1991–92.